Theology of the Sacrament of Marriage

 The Sacrament of Marriage is a covenant, which is more than a contract.
 Covenant always expresses a relationship between persons.
 The marriage covenant refers to the relationship between the husband and wife, a permanent union of persons capable of knowing and loving each other and God.
 The celebration of marriage is also a liturgical act, appropriately held in a public liturgy at church.
 Catholics are urged to celebrate their marriage within the Eucharistic Liturgy.

 For more information about the Sacrament of Marriage, visit www.foryourmarriage.org.

 Matrimony is one of the seven Sacraments of the Catholic Church.
 In the Sacrament of Marriage, a man and a woman come before God to make to each other a life-long commitment of exclusive love and affection, open to the bearing of children.
 God created Christian marriage as part of his plan for salvation, and the Catholic Church takes marriage preparation very seriously.
 A baptized Catholic cannot enter into a valid marriage other than in a Catholic church or with a prior dispensation to marry in the church of another faith.
 Permission is not granted for outdoor weddings or for weddings in spaces that are not used primarily for worship.

 Couples wishing to get married at St. Theresa must make an appointment to see the pastor at least 6 months before the proposed date of the wedding.
-For a more detailed outline of what’s required, please download our St. Theresa Wedding Guidelines (and share it with your wedding planner), and contact the parish office for more information.
+Contact the parish office for more information.
 At least one of the couple needs to be Catholic in order to be married at St. Theresa.
 Our parish building has been consecrated and designated for Catholic worship and Sacraments.
 We are prohibited from renting out the parish for any non-Catholic events or weddings.